Ubax/a11y-kata/2-tools/README.md

 ## Tasks

-There are six tasks in this part of the kata:
+There are six sections in this part of the kata:

 - [2.1 - disability simulation](./2.1-disability-simulation.md)
 - [2.2 - keyboard navigation](./2.2-keyboard-navigation.md)